CoderJ01/pig-dice-game/README.md

 Let's say there are two players playing the game.
 Player A rolls a 2 and a 3.
 Player A earns five points (2 + 3 = 5).
 Player A then rolls two 6’s.
 Player A now has seventeen points (5 + 6 + 6 = 17).
 Player A then rolls a 5 and a 2.
 Player A now has twenty-four points (17 + 5 + 2 = 24).
 Player A then rolls a 1 and a 6.
 Player A has earned zero points for that round (24 + 0 = 24), and has to forfeit his turn to Player B.

 Player B rolls two 6’s, so has twelve points (6 + 6 = 12).
 With luck on his side, Player B rolls two 6’s again, earning him twenty-four points (12 + 6 + 6 = 24).
 Player B then rolls two 1’s.
-Player B has now lost all the points he had for the game (24  0), and has to forfeit his turn to Player A.
+Player B has now lost all the points he had for the game, and has to forfeit his turn to Player A.

 Therefore, so far, Player A has 24 points and Player B has 0 points.